ningchencontact/azure-docs.zh-tw/articles/azure-monitor/app/powershell.md

             "appName": {
                 "type": "string",
                 "metadata": {
-                    "description": "Enter the application name."
+                    "description": "Enter the name of your Application Insights resource."
                 }
             },
             "appType": {